 The basic method of coronavirus antibody test involves examining the binding of targeted antibodies to specific viral proteins (antigens).
 The platforms that are used for performing coronavirus antibody tests include enzyme-linked immunosorbent assay (ELISA), chemiluminescent immunoassay, and lateral flow assay.

 For the test, collected blood samples are incubated with the viral antigens on an assay platform.
 If the antibody against coronavirus is present in the blood, it will bind to the viral antigen, and a positive result will be obtained.

-The types of antibodies being detected via antibody tests include IgM (the first antibody to be produced upon infection), IgG (most abundant antibody in the blood), and IgA (protects mucosa).
-Also, the total antibody level can be measured.
+The types of antibodies being detected via antibody tests include IgM (usually the first antibody to be produced upon infection), IgG (the most abundant antibody in the blood), and IgA (protects mucosa).
+The total antibody level can also be measured.

 How accurate is the coronavirus antibody test?

 The accuracy of coronavirus antibody tests depends on many factors, such as the duration between infection onset and test execution, antigen specificity, and types of antibody being analyzed.

 Since the immune system usually starts producing antibodies within 1 – 3 weeks post-infection, a test done soon after the viral exposure may not be able to detect antibodies in the blood.
 In addition, there are possibilities of getting false-positive or false-negative results.

 A false-positive result means a person is tested positive in the antibody test but does not have the antibodies in the blood.
 Likewise, a false negative result means a person is tested negative in the antibody test, despite having detectable antibody levels in the blood.
 The likelihood of getting false-positive results is higher in a community where the prevalence of coronavirus infection is very low.